Itegories: Extensive Restriction Categories

-Of course, similarly to the binary case, we can also say being decision separated is equivalent to asking that the copairing of the restrictions is a restriction isomorphism.
-Moreover, being $n$-ary decision separated implies that they are pairwise binary decision separated.
+Of course, similarly to the binary case, we can also say being decision disjoint is equivalent to asking that the copairing of the restrictions is a restriction isomorphism.
+Moreover, being $n$-ary decision disjoint implies that they are pairwise binary decision disjoint.